-- o members and trustees receive assurances from our executive - o compliance with governance regulations and laws - o local academy boards carry out meaningful support and challenge of their academies - o local intelligence from the local tier is directed to our board
+- o members and trustees receive assurances from our school and college trust leaders - o compliance with governance regulations and laws - o local academy boards carry out meaningful support and challenge of their academies - o local intelligence from the local tier is directed to our board

-Both the independent clerking company and the head of governance provide statutory training and professional development for members, trustees and the local tier of governance.
-The head of governance holds a certificate in the principles and practice of international risk management and is a member of the Institute of Risk Management and facilitates risk discussions with our executive and trustees.
+The head of governance provides statutory training and professional development for members, trustees and the local tier of governance.
+The head of governance holds a certificate in the principles and practice of international risk management and is a member of the Institute of Risk Management and facilitates risk discussions with our school and college trust leaders and trustees.